Stefan Savage: Career

 In 2003, John Bellardo and Savage published 802.11 Denial-of-Service Attacks: Real Vulnerabilities and Practical Solutions, which introduced practical attacks on 802.11 wireless protocol flaws that would allow attackers to force legitimate clients off wireless networks.
 The paper is also a notable example of applied reverse engineering in an academic setting; Bellardo and Savage reverse engineered the Intersil wireless chipset, finding an undocumented diagnostic mode that allowed them to directly inject malicious wireless packets onto a network.

 In 2004, Savage and George Varghese led a research team that published Automated Worm Fingerprinting, which introduced a novel hashing technique that allowed network operators to monitor network traffic and uncover data patterns that were "propagating", spreading across the network at an unusual rate.
 Propagating traffic is a strong indicator for network worm outbreaks, a key unsolved problem in network security.
 Varghese later co-founded Netsift to capitalize on this research; Cisco purchased Netsift in 2005.

 In 2005, Ishwar Ramani and Stefan Savage developed Syncscan algorithm that cuts the time needed to switch between Wi-Fi access points.

-In 2010 he was named a Fellow of the Association for Computing Machinery.

-In 2013, Savage received the ACM SIGOPS Mark Weiser Award.
+In 2004, Savage was awarded a Sloan Research Fellowship, in 2010 he was named a Fellow of the Association for Computing Machinery and in 2013, he received the ACM SIGOPS Mark Weiser Award.

 In 2015, he received the ACM Prize in Computing for "innovative research in network security, privacy, and reliability that has taught us to view attacks and attackers as elements of an integrated technological, societal, and economic system."

-In 2017, he was named a MacArthur Foundation Fellow (the "genius grant") for his body of work.
-Savage was elected a Fellow of the American Academy of Arts and Sciences in 2021.